dotnet/csharplang/proposals/params-span.md

 ### Extending `params`
 A `params` parameter type may be `System.ReadOnlySpan<T>` for a valid type argument `T`.

-A call in [_expanded form_](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#11642-applicable-function-member) to a method with a `params ReadOnlySpan<T>` parameter will result in a `ReadOnlySpan<T>` instance implicit created by the compiler.
+A call in [_expanded form_](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#11642-applicable-function-member) to a method with a `params ReadOnlySpan<T>` parameter will result in a `ReadOnlySpan<T>` instance implicitly created by the compiler.

 ```csharp
 log.Log("({0}, {1}, {2})", x, y, z);